Skip to Main Content

 - Music - United States - 20th century

-Use composers as Subjects and look in results for things like "Criticism and interpretation" OR "Correspondence" OR "Biography"
+Use composers as Subjects and look in results for things like "Criticism and interpretation" OR "Correspondence"

 And don't forget you can use composers as "Authors" to find their pieces but also their writings, like letters, autobiographies, writing on musical style, etc